hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 ### Access between States

-A contract from a privacy group:
+A contract in a privacy group:

 * Can read or write to a contract in the same privacy group.
 * Can read from the public state including public contracts.